 - 1. Check for missing jumpers or improper installation of the ROM BIOS. - 2.
 Make sure the video card and its jumper setting (as appropriate) match the monitor type. - Check to make sure that all peripheral cards are properly installed in their slots. - 4.
 The I/O Bus speed should be running at the standard speed of 8 MHz. - 5.
 Use the speaker to determine if any beep codes exist.
-Refer to Addendum A and Addendum B for details about beep codes.
+Refer to the back of this manual for details about beep codes.